 - Guest lecturer discussing Investor-State Dispute Settlement in the Trans-Pacific Partnership: The New Gold Standard?, University of Pennsylvania School of Law, March 2016.

-- Speaker at the February 2016 AAA/ICDR Arbitrator Conference New Orleans on New Challenges for International Arbitrators – An Introduction to the 2014 ICDR International Rules.
+- Speaker at the AAA/ICDR Arbitrator Conference on New Challenges for International Arbitrators – An Introduction to the 2014 ICDR International Rules, New Orleans, February 2011.

-- Headlined a February 2016 NYIAC seminar called The TPP Over Tea: A Conversation with James Hosking, giving an overview of the key provisions of the TTP, how it differs from existing treaties, and what it suggests about the future of investor-state dispute settlement.
+- Headlined a NYIAC seminar called The TPP Over Tea: A Conversation with James Hosking, giving an overview of the key provisions of the Trans-Pacific Partnership Agreement, February 2016.

 - Faculty member for the session entitled International Construction and Infrastructure Projects: The Latest Conflict-Management Options at 9th International Arbitration & Mediation Conference in Rio de Janeiro, November 2015.